 Please contact the Admissions office at 212.217.3760 or email@example.com.

-I am having trouble logging in to ANGEL.
+I am having trouble logging in to Blackboard.

-Please keep in mind that it can take up to 24 hours for you to gain access to ANGEL after you have registered.
-If it has been at least 24 hours since you registered and you have followed the steps in Access Your Course and are still having trouble logging in to ANGEL, please contact our IT department in room C305 or at 212.217.HELP or mailto:techhelp%40fitnyc.edu.
+Please keep in mind that it can take up to 24 hours for you to gain access to Blackbaord after you have registered.
+If it has been at least 24 hours since you registered and you have followed the steps in Access Your Course and are still having trouble logging in, please contact our IT department in room C307A or at 212.217.HELP or firstname.lastname@example.org

 If you have additional questions, please contact the Office of Online Learning at 212 217.4069 or email@example.com.